|

 Manicure

+Before shooting your photos, take a few extra minutes to "groom" your bear.
 Use a small brush or comb to tame those wild hairs that stick out like sore thumbs when the photo is processed.

 This is particularly necessary for thread and needle felted creatures.
 If you don't tame these stray threads, your piece looks messy and has no definition.
 Photography is not kind to the "natural" look.

-Also, be sure to hide those distracting price tags and other labels and trim stray threads on fabrics and buttons. |
+Hide those distracting price tags/labels and trim stray threads on fabrics and buttons.

 |